Install Hyper-Converged Database (HCD) using the binary tarball

 Replace VERSION_NUMBER with your installation’s version number.

-If HCD doesn’t start, check your Java version and make sure that the JAVA_HOME environment variable is set correctly.
+If HCD doesn’t start, check your Java version, and make sure that the $JAVA_HOME environment variable is set to the latest HCD supported Java version that you have installed.

 3. Optional: To store logs in a custom location, set the CASSANDRA_LOG_DIR environment variable: